What is Giardia?

 Can my cat give a Giardia infection to me or my family?

 Giardiasis is the most common intestinal parasitic infection of man and can potentially be passed from cats to humans.
-In the past, it was assumed that cats and dogs, along with wildlife, were an important source of infection for humans.
-Genotypes or Assemblage A can infect humans, dogs and cats while B can infect both humans and dogs.
-However, human-to-human transmission is also important and contaminated municipal water supplies are responsible for many outbreaks.
+In the past, it was assumed that cats, dogs, and wildlife were an important source of human infection.
+Genotypes or Assemblage A can infect humans, dogs, and cats, while B can infect both humans and dogs.
+However, human-to-human transmission is also a concern, and contaminated municipal water supplies are responsible for many outbreaks.

 "Contaminated municipal water supplies are responsible for many outbreaks."

-If your cat is diagnosed with giardiasis, environmental disinfection and good personal hygiene are important to prevent accidental spread to humans.
-In particular, people with immunodeficiency, such as AIDS or cancer, or who are undergoing chemotherapy, should use extreme care, especially when handling feces or litter or after administering medications.
+If your cat is diagnosed with giardiasis, environmental disinfection and good personal hygiene are essential to prevent accidental spread to humans.
+In particular, people with immunodeficiency, such as AIDS or cancer, or undergoing chemotherapy should use extreme care, especially when handling feces or litter or after administering medications.

-For environmental disinfection, you can use chlorine bleach at 1:32 or 1:16 dilutions, or 1-2 cups in a gallon of water (60-120 mls/L).
-However, be sure that the affected surfaces and premises can be safely treated with bleach. .
-Lysol® and quaternary ammonium compounds (Parvosol®, etc.) are also reported to be effective in killing the cysts.
-Giardia cysts are susceptible to drying so try to keep your environment as dry as possible.
+For environmental disinfection, you can use chlorine bleach at 1:32 or 1:16 dilutions or 1-2 cups in a gallon of water (60-120 mL/L).
+However, be sure that the affected surfaces and premises can be safely treated with bleach.
+Lysol® and quaternary ammonium compounds (Parvosol®, etc.) are also reported to kill cysts effectively.
+Giardia cysts are susceptible to drying, so keep your environment as dry as possible.
 For best results, thoroughly clean the pet's living and sleeping areas and then allow the areas to dry out for several days before reintroducing pets.